fabiobrau/LipsLev/README.md

 - `sentence`: the sentence
 - `true_label`: the true label
-- `pred_label`: the predicted label (the verification method will start if its equal to the true label)
+- `pred_label`: the predicted label (the verification method will start if it's equal to the true label)
 - `margin`: the margin of the clean sample
 - `radius`: the certified radius of the sample
 - `time`: the time taken to verify the robustness of the sample